nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --diagnostics
 Run internal diagnostics and validate existing config file (or create default config file if it doesn't exist)

+### --generate_config node|rpc
+Write configuration to stdout, populated with commented-out defaults suitable for this system.
+Pass the configuration type, `node` or `rpc`.
+If `--use_defaults` is passed, the generated config will not have values commented-out.
+This is not recommended except for testing and debugging.

+The output can be piped to a file, using the locations defined in [configuration](/running-a-node/configuration#configuration-file-locations).

 ### --help
 Print out options